-Teaching

-90% of staff are recorded as having completed a form of classroom observation.

-A minimum of five teachers complete the Explicit Teaching activity annually over the period of the plan.

-A minimum of ten staff members complete the Aboriginal cultural responsiveness activity annually over the period of the plan.

-A minimum score of 3.5 is attained for all survey questions relating to staff interaction with students.

-Partnerships

-All students electing to complete a work placement are able to be accommodated from the supply of available employers.

-At least ten partnerships of mutual support and commitment are maintained annually over the life of the plan.

-Five Champions of CJ are named annually for each year of the plan.

-At least ten students enter Cyril Jackson Senior Campus from the Kurongkurl Katitjin centre annually during the life of an agreed MOU.

-A minimum score of 3.5 is attained for NSOS survey questions relating to external relationships.
+- 90% of staff are recorded as having completed a form of classroom observation. - A minimum of five teachers complete the school-based instructional growth program annually. - When conducted, a minimum of twenty staff members complete the Aboriginal cultural responsiveness course. - A minimum score of 3.5 is attained for all questions relating to staff interaction with students. - Ninety percent (90%) of all students electing to complete a structured placement or work experience program are able to be accommodated from the supply of available employers. - At least ten partnerships of mutual support and commitment are maintained annually over the life of the plan. - Five Champions of CJ are named annually for each year of the plan. - From the launch of the Aboriginal strategy, at least ten Indigenous students enrol at Cyril Jackson Senior Campus annually during the life of the plan.